project-meucci/thimm.github.io/docs/Farmerama/31-herbs-christian-perspectives-on-farming-and-aquaponics.md

 ---
-title: 31: herbs, Christian perspectives on farming and aquaponics
+title: 31 Herbs Christian Perspectives On Farming And Aquaponics
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2018-02-25)